lewagon/html-css-challenges/05-fixed-sidebar/README.md

 ## Background & Objectives

-Build a cool layout with fixed sidebar and scrollable page content.
+Build a nice layout with a fixed sidebar and a scrollable page content.

 ## Specs